Summer Community Assistant

 - Assist with insuring the safety and security of the residence hall and promoting an environment free of safety and health hazards.

-- Support the Hall Director in maintaining an environment conducive to study and/or community group living.
+- Support the Summer Hall Director in maintaining an environment conducive to study and/or community group living.

-- Regularly report maintenance and security/safety problems to the Hall Director.
+- Regularly report maintenance and security/safety problems to the Summer Hall Director.

-- Be regularly available in the hall as determined by the Hall Director.
+- Be regularly available in the hall as determined by the Summer Hall Director.

 - Actively participate in the residence hall on-call duty schedule.

-- Monitor check-in/check-out procedures of hall, and communicate check-in/check-out updates to the Hall Director.
+- Monitor check-in/check-out procedures of hall, and communicate check-in/check-out updates to the Summer Hall Director.

-- Foster procedures of operation that encourage cooperation and a good working relationship between students, Building Services, Maintenance, staff and other University personnel.
+- Foster procedures of operation that foster a good working relationship between students, Building Services, Maintenance, staff and other University personnel.